pysys-test/pysys-test/docs/UserGuide.rst

 boolean values are additionally qualified with ``paramName=`` to make the meaning clear.

-You can find the mode that this test is running in using `self.mode <BaseTest>`, which returns an instance of `pysys.xml.descriptor.TestMode` that subclasses a ``str`` of the mode name, as well as the parameters via a ``params`` field.
+You can find the mode that this test is running in using `self.mode <BaseTest>`, which returns an instance of `pysys.config.descriptor.TestMode` that subclasses a ``str`` of the mode name, as well as the parameters via a ``params`` field.
 This is useful if there is a chance of naming conflicts with other fields in the test class, but if your parameter names are distinctive enough to avoid collisions, you can also safely use the fact that PySys will set a ``self.param`` value on the test object (with automatic conversion to number/boolean if a